-formalize a record retention schedule, and related practices and procedures;

-- centralize and consolidate bridge records, unifying stewardship within a single organizational unit; - define what a complete bridge record constitutes; - ensure transaction lifecycles and significant events are promptly, completely, and accurately recorded: - ensure complete records are available to support decision-making, benchmarking, and performance measurement; and - assess effectiveness and efficiency of the program, improving upon it as necessary.
+- formalize a record retention schedule, and related practices and procedures; - centralize and consolidate bridge records, unifying stewardship within a single organizational unit; - define what a complete bridge record constitutes; - ensure transaction lifecycles and significant events are promptly, completely, and accurately recorded; - ensure complete records are available to support decision-making, benchmarking, and performance measurement; and - assess effectiveness and efficiency of the program, improving upon it as necessary.

-- The Department, working with the Department of Information Technology, is in the process of implementing SharePoint to improve document management in 2022.
-A project file framework will be in place by the end of 2022 with further enhancements continuing into 2023. - Created a Task Force to develop a formal records retention policy. - Created a bridge activity database and currently populating it with construction project activities and major maintenance activities performed on individual bridges. - The Management Strategy Policy includes chartered Work Groups with a focus on data and system management (Data & Systems and Inventory). - Created by charter a Bridge Management Committee. - Identified bridge performance measures, reported on a quarterly basis.
+- The Department implemented SharePoint to improve document management in 2022.
+A project file framework is being developed in 2023 with further enhancements continuing into 2024. - The Department is working to develop a formal records retention policy. - Created a bridge activity database and currently populating it with construction project activities and major maintenance activities performed on individual bridges. - The Management Strategy Policy includes chartered Work Groups with a focus on data and system management (Data & Systems and Inventory). - Created by charter a Bridge Management Committee. - Identified bridge performance measures, reported on a quarterly basis.